-As a staff member of Barnardo's, it's important to separate work and personal use of social media, if you want to discuss your support (or otherwise) of political parties or candidates, including those who support or do not support particular policy issues.
+As a colleague at Barnardo's, it's important to separate work and personal use of social media, if you want to discuss your support (or otherwise) of political parties or candidates, including those who support or do not support particular policy issues.
 If you have any concerns or questions about this contact the Campaigns Team.